ravi-kumar-chinta/QuizzyBee/README.md

 ## 🎮 How to Play

 - Read the question carefully.
 - Click on the correct option.
 - Your score updates automatically.
 - Click Next to go to the next question.

-- At the end, view your total score.
+- At the end, view your total score
 - Use Reset to restart the quiz.

 ---